karimarttila/karimarttila.github.io/_posts/2018-11-19-five-languages-five-stories.md

 * **Go**: If you need bare metal performance with excellent concurrency support and you don't need to manipulate a lot of data: use Go.
 Go probably is best as a system tool language — data manipulation is a lot more verbose than in Python and Clojure.
 * **Java**: If you have a really big enterprise system and and offshore development with tens of developers working with the same code base, probably Java.
 * **Javascript**: If you need a server which should serve thousands of concurrent clients really fast and processing the requests are not CPU intensive then Node and its asynchronous server model might be unbeatable.

 ### Disclaimer

 Because I have noticed that there are many developers who think of their favorite language with great religious-like affection I must add this disclaimer.
 The opinions in this blog article are personal and I'm not going to read any comments that "*language X should have gotten more points because blaa, blaa, blaa*".
-So, for this blog article I hope that you are not going to add any comments like that.
 If you didn't like what you just read: relax, have a home brew and write your own blog article.
 Life is not that serious, dude. 😀